An introduction to the categorical p-adic Langlands program: Coherent, Ind-Coherent, and Pro-Coherent sheaves on Ind-algebraic stacks

 \subsubsection{The case of algebraic stacks}

 If $\cX$ is an algebraic stack, then we will let $D(\cX)$ denote the stable $\infty$-category of quasicoherent complexes on $\cX$.
 Let us briefly indicate what this means.
+(Note that the citations we are making typically work in the context of derived/triangulated categories, rather than stable $\infty$-categories, but their results are readily adapted to this latter setting.)

-\mar{ME: Have to add a bunch of citations!
-ME: Actually, I've since added the citations I had in mind.
-Should there be more?
-Maybe DAG VIII?} There are actually (at least!) two possible approaches to defining this category (for any algebraic stack~$\cX$): we can first consider the abelian category $\QCoh(\cX)$ of quasicoherent sheaves on~$\cX$ (and even this category admits multiple definitions: via small lisse-\'etale sites, small {\em fppf} sites (called the {\em flat-fppf} site in~\cite[\href{https://stacks.math.columbia.edu/tag/0786}{Tag 0786}]{stacks-project}) or large {\em fppf} sites, which however lead to equivalent notions~\cite[\href{https://stacks.math.columbia.edu/tag/07B1}{Tag 07B1}]{stacks-project}), which is a Grothendieck abelian category, and then form $D\bigl(\QCoh(\cX)\bigr).$
+There are actually (at least!) two possible approaches to defining this category (for any algebraic stack~$\cX$): we can first consider the abelian category $\QCoh(\cX)$ of quasicoherent sheaves on~$\cX$ (and even this category admits multiple definitions: via small lisse-\'etale sites, small {\em fppf} sites (this is used e.g.\ in \cite{MR3720855}), the {\em flat-fppf} site of~\cite[\href{https://stacks.math.columbia.edu/tag/0786}{Tag 0786}]{stacks-project} (this is a variant of the small {\em fppf} site, in which we consider arbitrary flat morphisms to~$\cX$, but the coverings are taken to be~{\em fppf}), or large {\em fppf} sites, which however lead to equivalent notions (see e.g.\ ~\cite[\href{https://stacks.math.columbia.edu/tag/07B1}{Tag 07B1}]{stacks-project})), which is a Grothendieck abelian category, and then form $D\bigl(\QCoh(\cX)\bigr).$

-Alternatively, we can consider the larger Grothendieck abelian category $\cO_{\cX}-\Mod$ of {\em all} sheaves of $\cO_{\cX}$-modules (again on some appropriate site of~$\cX$), form its associated stable $\infty$-category $D\bigl(\cO_{\cX})$, and then (attempt to) consider the full subcategory $D_{\qc}\bigl(\cO_{\cX})$ consisting of objects whose cohomologies are quasicoherent, i.e.\ lie in~$\QCoh(\cX)$.
-If we work with small sites, this definition is valid and reasonable, because the inclusion $\QCoh(\cX) \to \cO_{\cX}-\Mod$ is exact in that context.
-If we work with big sites, then the inclusion $\QCoh(\cX) \to \cO_{\cX}-\Mod$ is generally not exact (see point (6) of~\cite[\href{https://stacks.math.columbia.edu/tag/06VE}{Tag 06VE}]{stacks-project}), and so this construction is {\em not} valid; but a more elaborate version of it can be carried out instead~\cite[\href{https://stacks.math.columbia.edu/tag/07B5}{Tag 07B5}]{stacks-project}).
-Again, the resulting category is independent, up to canonical equivalence, of the method of construction. \mar{ME: Should also look and see if Jacob has a definition in one his tomes.
-Maybe DAG VIII?}
+Alternatively, we can consider the larger Grothendieck abelian category $\cO_{\cX}\text{-}\Mod$ of {\em all} sheaves of $\cO_{\cX}$-modules (again on some appropriate site of~$\cX$), form its associated stable $\infty$-category $D\bigl(\cO_{\cX})$, and then (attempt to) consider the full subcategory $D_{\qc}\bigl(\cO_{\cX})$ consisting of objects whose cohomologies are quasicoherent, i.e.\ lie in~$\QCoh(\cX)$.
+If we work with small sites, this definition is valid and reasonable, because the inclusion $\QCoh(\cX) \to \cO_{\cX}\text{-}\Mod$ is exact in that context.
+If we work with big sites, then the inclusion $\QCoh(\cX) \to \cO_{\cX}\text{-}\Mod$ is generally not exact (see point (6) of~\cite[\href{https://stacks.math.columbia.edu/tag/06VE}{Tag 06VE}]{stacks-project}), and so this construction is {\em not} valid; but a more elaborate version of it can be carried out instead~\cite[\href{https://stacks.math.columbia.edu/tag/07B5}{Tag 07B5}]{stacks-project}).
+Again, the resulting category is independent, up to canonical equivalence, of the method of construction.